pforret/shlaunch/README.md

     -v|--verbose     : [flag] output more [default: off] -l|--log_dir <?> : [option] folder for log files   [default: /Users/pforret/log/shlaunch]
     <action>         : [parameter] program to start: phpstorm/spotify/... (optional)
     <input>          : [parameter] parameters to start program with (optional)

 ### TIPS & EXAMPLES
-* use 'shlaunch [alias] [folder/file]' to start the application shlaunch phpstorm .
+* use shlaunch [application] [folder/file] to start the application shlaunch phpstorm .
-* use '[alias] [folder/file]' to start the [alias] application (alias = symlink to shlaunch) phpstorm . lightroom $HOME/Downloads
+* use [alias] [folder/file] to start the [alias] application (alias = symlink to shlaunch) phpstorm . lightroom Photos/IMG1243547.dng
-* use 'shlaunch check' to check if this script is ready to execute and what values the options/flags are
+* use shlaunch check to check if this script is ready to execute and what values the options/flags are shlaunch check
-* use 'shlaunch env' to generate an example .env file
+* use shlaunch env to generate an example .env file shlaunch env > .env
-* use 'shlaunch update' to update to the latest version
+* use shlaunch update to update to the latest version
 ```

+There are aliases (symbolic links) that facilitate usage.
+E.g. `firefox www.google.com` is equivalent to `shlaunch firefox www.google.com`,
+because of the pre-existing symbolic link `ln -s shlaunch.sh firefox`.

 ## Applications supported